A Practical Guide to Data Recovery for Windows

 Common Data Loss Scenarios on Windows Computers

-Different data loss situations require different recovery approaches.
+Different data loss situations require different recovery solutions.
 Below are the most common Windows-related cases.

 Accidental Deletion and Recycle Bin Issues